TaylorTorgeson/CS-330-Computer-Graphic-Visualization/README.md

 How do I approach developing programs?
   -What new development strategies did you use while working on your 3D scene?

+  at the beginning of programming this project, I had never maniuplated a single 3d model before.
+Thus, the code example were so far beyond my understanding that they might as well have been in another language.
+This helped me come to appreciate the effectiveness of good commenting practice when coding.
+THe commenting in teh example code for this project and in this class were crucical to me understanding the nev environment of 3d model design.
+This also pushed me to be much better about writing my own thorough comment, something I thoguht of as more of an after thought in teh past.

   -How did iteration factor into your development?

+  Because the 3d modeling was new to me, compiling this assignment took place nearly every line of code just to ensure it would compile correctly, at the beginning anyways.
+Once I got mor ecomfotable with the new coding structure, continually testing the code became extremely useful for visualizing the changes and translations made to the 3d models.
+Without this constant compilation, manipulating 3d models in a 3d space can become nearly impossible to do effectively.

   -How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?

+  The earlier parts of the project were definitely worse for wear, as I did not understand the code very well, and so I was not able to comment or structure it in a way that was very clear.
+As time progressed though I was able to go back and restructure the code to make it more modular and easier to understand.
+This helped by making the code easier to read through when going through to fix any bugs that occurred.

 How can computer science help me in reaching my goals?
   -How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?

+  This appreciating for clean cod eI have developed over this course I hope to transition into all of my coding experiences going forward.
+Not only does it make it easier for me to read my code, but also to receive help and collaboration on my code.

   -How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?

+  I'm not sure where this degree will lead me.
+I have a real fascination with gaem design and hope to follow that path.
+THese skills relating to 3d model manipulation can be crucial for game design giving me a leg up towards that journey, if that's where the future leads me.